dotnet/docs/docs/csharp/roslyn-sdk/compiler-api-model.md

 As part of its analysis the compiler may produce a set of diagnostics covering everything from syntax, semantic, and definite assignment errors to various warnings and informational diagnostics.
-TThe Compiler API layer exposes diagnostics through an extensible API that allows user-defined analyzers to be plugged into the compilation process.
+The Compiler API layer exposes diagnostics through an extensible API that allows user-defined analyzers to be plugged into the compilation process.
 It allows user-defined diagnostics, such as those produced by tools like StyleCop or FxCop, to be